Rahul, Priyanka slam BJP govt in UP over poll violence | Politics

 - India

-The Congress on Saturday slammed the BJP government in Uttar Pradesh over incidents of alleged violence and misbehaviour with women during the filing of nominations for block panchayats chiefs, with party leader Rahul Gandhi saying that violence has been renamed ''masterstroke'' in the state.
+The Congress on Saturday slammed the BJP government in Uttar Pradesh over alleged violence and misbehaviour with women during the filing nominations for block panchayat chiefs, with party leader Rahul Gandhi derisively saying violence has been renamed ''masterstroke'' in the state.

 Congress general secretary Priyanka Gandhi Vadra alleged that the BJP had ''crossed'' all limits to stop the nomination of a woman in the polls.